yardnsm/yoshi/README.md

 1. Compile using `TypeScript` (`*.ts`) or `babel` (`*.js`) files into `dist/`.
 In case you do not want to transpile server (node), you can remove `.babelrc`/`tsconfig`/package json's `babel` key.
 If you still need those (for transpiling client code), please use `yoshi.runIndividualTranspiler`.
 2. Copy assets to `dist` folder (ejs/html/images...).
-3. Bundle the entry points using Webpack and compile `sass` files when `--bundle` flag is on.

 You can specify multiple entry points in your `package.json` file.
 This gives the ability build multiple bundles at once.
 More info about Webpack entries can be found [here](http://webpack.github.io/docs/configuration.html#entry).